 An advertisement for a weight-loss product features a formerly obese woman.
-She says in the ad, “Every day, I drank 2 WeightAway shakes, only ate raw vegetables, and exercised vigorously for six hours at the gym.
+She says in the ad, “Every day, I drank 2 WeightAway shakes, only ate raw vegetables and exercised vigorously for six hours at the gym.
 By the end of six months, I had gone from 250 pounds to 140 pounds.”
-The advertisement accurately describes the woman’s experience, and such a result is within the range that would be generally experienced by an extremely overweight individual who consumed WeightAway shakes, only ate raw vegetables, and exercised as the endorser did.
+The advertisement accurately describes the woman’s experience.
+Such a result is within the range that would be generally experienced by an extremely overweight individual who consumed WeightAway shakes, only ate raw vegetables, and exercised as the endorser did.

 Because the endorser clearly describes the limited and truly exceptional circumstances under which she achieved her results, the ad does not convey that consumers who weigh substantially less or use WeightAway under less extreme circumstances should generally expect to lose something in the vicinity of 110 pounds in six months.

-The advertiser must have substantiation, however, for any performance claims conveyed by the endorsement (e.g., that WeightAway is an effective weight loss product).
-If, in the alternative, the advertisement simply says that the endorser lost 110 pounds in six months using WeightAway together with diet and exercise, the advertisement would likely convey that her results were representative of what consumers can generally expect to lose with WeightAway.
+The advertiser must have substantiation for any performance claims conveyed by the endorsement (e.g., that WeightAway is an effective weight loss product).
+If in the alternative, the advertisement says that the endorser lost 110 pounds in six months using WeightAway together with diet and exercise, the advertisement would likely convey that her results were representative of what consumers can generally expect to lose with WeightAway.

 - Example 5:

-An advertisement presents the results of a poll of consumers who have used the advertiser’s cake mixes as well as their own recipes.
-The results purport to show that the majority believed that their families could not tell the difference between the advertised mix and their own cakes baked from scratch.
-Many of the consumers are actually pictured in the advertisement along with relevant, quoted portions of their statements endorsing the product.
+An advertisement presents the results of a poll of consumers who have used the advertiser’s cake mixes as well as their recipes.
+The results show that the majority believed that their families could not tell the difference between the advertised mix and their cakes baked from scratch.
+Many of the consumers are pictured in the advertisement and relevant, quoted portions of their statements endorsing the product.
 This use of the results of a poll or survey of consumers represents that this is the typical result that ordinary consumers can expect from the advertiser’s cake mix.

 - Example 6: